Jody Potts-Joseph: Personal life

-Potts-Joseph is Hän Gwich'in of Eagle Village, Alaska where she was born and raised.
 After attending college in Arizona, she returned to her indigenous homeland in 2009 as a single mother to raise her children.
 She taught them a subsistence lifestyle and how to hunt, fish, and dog mush.
+She has come under fire recently after her daughter, Quannah Chasinghorse, claimed homelessness as a living status for many years for a bigger following.
+They were never homeless.